 Here is everything you need to know before you start working.

-As a freelancer working in France, you might think about the portage salarial (french umbrella company) to make things easier.
+As a freelancer working in France, you might think about the portage salarial (french umbrella company, but mostly known as « EOR, Employer of record) to make things easier.
 Here is everything you need to know before you start working with us.

-Advantages & disadvantages: Micro-enterprise vs Portage Salarial (Umbrella Company)
+Advantages & disadvantages: Micro-enterprise vs Portage Salarial (Umbrella Company – EOR)

 Since 2009, an easy business status has been created to facilitate the setting up of a small enterprise in France.